ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

-Section 3 of {{RFC7384}} describes numerous potential threats to a deployment or network handling traffic of time synchronisation protocols which can be summarised into three basic groups: Denial of Service, degradation of accuracy, and false time all of which in various forms apply to NTP.
+Section 3 of {{RFC7384}} describes numerous potential threats to a deployment or network handling traffic of time synchronisation protocols which can be summarised into three basic groups: Denial of Service (DoS), degradation of accuracy, and false time all of which in various forms apply to NTP.
 Not all threats apply specifically to NTP directly, notably the threat of compromising "Grandmaster time sources" (GNSS attacks, §3.2.10) in NTP would be stratum 1, in addition L2/L3 DoS Attacks (§3.2.7) are not readily mitigated from protocol design applied to other layers.

 ## Denial of Service and Amplification